 In a private placement, TriMet's debt is sold to commercial banks or a limited group of qualified investors.
-Private placement obligations may be federally taxexempt or taxable.
+A sale of debt by private placement will be used only whenPrivate placement obligations may be federally tax-exempt or taxable.
 Private placement obligations can carry similar or identical pledges and promises as publicly issued debt.
 TriMet can secure private placement loans with payroll tax revenues, other dedicated revenues such as fares, or its full faith and credit.
 A sale of debt by private placement maybe be used when it is anticipated to result in cost savings, to provide other advantages when compared to other methods of sale, or if access to the public market is unavailable.

-7.4 Transportation Infrastructure Finance and Innovation Act (TIFIA) Loans
+7.47.4 Transportation Infrastructure Finance and Innovation Act (TIFIA) Loans